 Achieving Results.
 We are committed to having an impact that is significant and enduring.
 We seek results that go beyond stopgap measures and that delve into the systemic sources of problems and achieve deeply rooted change.

 Investing in People.
 We invest in the creative, entrepreneurial spirit of people, and we count on their goodness and wisdom to triumph.
 We believe that people are capable of extraordinary accomplishments when they have the right tools to achieve their goals and are fully empowered to give their best to the world.

-Since 1998 we have directed our resources toward the alleviation of two urgent problems that are essential to the health, vitality and sustainability of our community:
+Since 1998 we have directed our resources in two areas essential to the health, vitality and sustainability of our community:

 - Restoring the Anacostia River and

 Thanks to the extraordinary work by individuals, organizations, agencies and coalitions, much progress has been made.
 Much more is needed.
-We remain committed to supporting strategic efforts, to leveraging both resources and actions, and to filling gaps that can contribute to the resolution of both of these issues.
+Further progress is possible, but not inevitable.
+We hope to catalyze further engagement that will continue to contribute to the quality of life in the National Capital Region.

 To memorialize the life of the Summit Fund and share insights on what worked, Summit issued a retrospective report, A Philanthropic Journey: Grantmaking in the National Capital Region (PDF).
 We invite you to read the report and explore our website to learn more about our grantmaking history and supported organizations.